A Deep Cybersickness Predictor through Kinematic Data with Encoded Physiological Representation: Experiments and Results

 \subsection{Performance on different exposure time}

-Previously, we assumed that the CS level experienced by users remained constant throughout the entire four-minute VR immersion.
-However, intuition suggests that users may not feel CS at the beginning, but gradually experience CS during the experience.
-Therefore, in order to analyze the relationship between exposure time and CS, we truncated the total experimental time of four minutes, removed the data recorded at the beginning of the experiment, and retrained the Kinematic model and EDA model.
-As we mentioned in \cref{Performance on different time span}, the 20s is a value that takes into account both the amount of information and the amount of training data, we use it to further study the relationship between exposure time and CS.
-If we truncate the first $n$ time segments when the time span is 20 seconds, the original four-minute data will now last from $n*20$ seconds to 240 seconds.
-For example, when $n=3$, we obtain data from the 60s to 240s for each sample, and the entire sample size is $9*157=1413$.
-To ensure that the training sample sizes are consistent across different $n$, we randomly sampled to make them all $7*157=1099$.
-Prediction results are presented in \cref{tab:best_result with different exposure time}.
-The result of the Kinematic model shows that as the value of n increased, the performance of the model improved.
-The accuracy when $n=1$ is 0.925, and it increases to 0.939 when $n=5$.
+Exposure time refers to the duration of VR immersion.
+In \autoref{Problem Definition}, we assumed a constant CS level throughout the four-minute VR immersion.
+However, users may gradually experience CS during the immersion.
+To analyze the relationship between exposure time and CS, we truncated the four-minute experimental time, removed initial data, and retrained the Kinematic model and EDA model.
+As mentioned in \autoref{Performance on different time span}, using a 20s time span balances information and training data.
+We used it to study the exposure time-CS relationship.
+Truncating the first $n$ time segments (20s each) yields data from $n20$ seconds to 240 seconds.
+For instance, for $n=3$, we obtained data from 60s to 240s per sample, with a total size of $9*157=1413$.
+To ensure consistent training sample sizes, we randomly sampled to make them all $7*157=1099$. \autoref{tab:best_result with different exposure time} presents prediction results.
+Increasing $n$ improved the Kinematic model's performance.
+Accuracy increased from 0.908 (when $n=1$) to 0.925 (when $n=5$).